 Add a tablespoon of chia seeds or hemp seeds to increase fat, fiber, and protein.
 Add more cream if this is your whole meal.
 Every tablespoon is 50 calories and 6 grams of fat.
-Another 1/4 cup of cream increases the calories to 620 and the fat to 64g.
+Using 1/2 cup of cream increases the calories to 620 and the fat to 64g.
 Learn more about weight loss and nutrition by continuing to read below and visiting my Keto for Weight Loss.

 You are more likely to stick with a diet and lose weight when you have recipes that fit your lifestyle.
 You don't always have to cook an elaborate keto meal.
 Rather, you need a few favorite recipes that fit your lifestyle.
 My chocolate peanut butter milkshake is a quick and tasty meal for when you are busy or too tired to cook.
 Another quick and easy recipe is my Keto Chocolate Avocado Smoothie.

 Most people believe you need a diverse array of foods to be healthy.
 The common understanding is that a little bit of everything is a balanced diet.
 This is not always true!
 Your body is happy and healthy when it is fed in a predictable way with staple foods.
 If you want to lose weight, you need to stick with a predictable eating pattern of select foods.
 For example, I mostly eat eggs, dairy, leafy greens, herbs, nuts, seeds, seasonal veggies, and ethically raised meat.
 My body has acclimated to these nutritionally dense foods and my eating pattern is consistent.
 My first meal is at 11:00 AM and my last meal is at 7:00 PM.
 If you would like to learn more about weight loss, visit my Keto for Weight Loss.